 Introduction One of my readers has recently asked me about optimizing the merge entity state transition, and, because this is a great question, I decided to turn it into a blog post.
 In this article, you are going to see a shortcoming of the merge entity state transition and how you can deal with it using Hibernate.

 Introduction In this article, we are going to learn the best way to map a OneToOne association with JPA and Hibernate.
-While there are many ways you can map a one-to-one relationship with Hibernate.
-In this post, I’m going to demonstrate which mapping is the most efficient one from a database perspective.
+While there are many ways you can map a one-to-one relationship with Hibernate, I’m going to demonstrate which mapping is the most efficient one from a database perspective.

 Introduction In this article, I’m going to explain how the persist and merge entity operations work when using JPA and Hibernate.
 When using JPA, entity state transitions are translated automatically to SQL statements.
 This post is going to explain when to use persist and when to use merge.

 Introduction Database connections are not free, and that’s the reason for using a connection pooling solution in the first place.
 However, the connection pool alone does not solve every issue associated to managing database connections.
 The application developer must make sure that every Connection is closed when no longer needed.
 Behind the scenes, the connection pool gives a logical transaction which, when being closed, it returns back to the pool so that it can be further reused by other concurrent transactions.
 A connection leak happens when a connection is acquired without ever… Read More